Skip to main content

 Neurodiversity and Children with Learning Differences

-Dyslexia, autism, executive function, and ADHD are all expressions of our human neurodiversity.
+Dyslexia, autism, developmental language disorder, executive function challenges, and ADHD are all expressions of our human neurodiversity.
 This section addresses common learning differences, what it means for learning to read, and how teachers can support students in their classrooms.

 mother reading book about polar bears to her two young children in bed